Region Proposal Rectification Towards Robust Instance Segmentation of Biological Images: Results and Discussion

 To investigate the effect of region proposal rectification (RPR) module, we exhibit the histogram of IoU between region proposal boxes and ground truth boxes on urothelial cell testing datasets in Fig.~\ref{Figure4}.
 In particular, we split the ground truth boxes into 7 bins with box areas range from 500 pixels$^2$ to 3500 pixels$^2$ at an interval of 500 pixels$^2$.
 For each bin, we calculate the IoUs between the ground truth boxes and corresponding proposal boxes.
 We add error bars (means $\pm$ std) on histograms.
 As shown in Fig.~\ref{Figure4}a, Mask R-CNN with RPR shows significant improvement over Mask R-CNN without RPR in box IoU, suggesting that the RPR module corrects region proposal boxes significantly.

 The results demonstrate that introduction of neighbor spatial knowledge to ROI features is effective for box rectification.
-Note that this improvement does not relate with the AP$^{\text{bbox}}$ in Table~\ref{Table1} as we do not employ non-maximum-suppression (NMS) here.
+Note that this improvement does not relate with the AP$^{\text{bbox}}$ in Table~\ref{Table1} as we do not employ non-maximum-suppression (NMS) here since it helps us better observe the rectification results of the RPR module.
 In Fig.~\ref{Figure4}b, CenterMask with RPR also shows superiority in box IoU especially on cells with smaller box areas.
 The improvement is not as significant as Mask R-CNN, one possible reason would be that Mask R-CNN uses anchor-based object detector and provides a large number of proposal boxes (e.g., 3228 boxes).
 On the contrary, CenterMask employs anchor-free FCOS to provide a small number of precise proposal boxes (e.g., 587 boxes).
 Before NMS operation, Mask-RCNN's proposal locations are not as precise as CenterMask.
 However, with RPR, the gaps become small.

-We present AP$^{\text{bbox}}$ and AP$^{\text{mask}}$ along with various fraction of rectified region proposal boxes in Fig.~\ref{Figure5}.
+Considering the improvement brought by our RPR module is mainly around the object’s boundary, therefore, we present AP$^{\text{bbox}}$ and AP$^{\text{mask}}$ along with various fractions of rectified region proposal boxes in Fig.~\ref{Figure5}.
 As can be seen, both AP$^{\text{bbox}}$ and AP$^{\text{mask}}$ curves increase with fractions of rectified proposal boxes in the baseline methods.
 The improvement is more significant in AP$^{\text{bbox}}$ compared to AP$^{\text{mask}}$.
 Fig.~\ref{Figure5} further explains the effectiveness of the proposed RPR module.
+Addressing the robustness of the RPR module in extreme cases with blurred cell boundaries can be a promising direction for future research.